-6 Evaluation of Censored Density Forecasts
+7 Evaluation of Censored Density Forecasts

-Uncensored density forecasts are defined to be well calibrated when they coincide with the true but unknown density.
-In such a case, their probability integral transforms (PITS) with respect to the outturns are uniformly distributed over the interval (0,1); for example, see Diebold, Gunther, and Tay (1998).
+Uncensored density forecasts are defined to be well-calibrated when they coincide with the true but unknown density.
+In such a case, their probability integral transforms (PITs) with respect to the outturns are uniformly distributed over the interval (0, 1); for example, see Diebold, Gunther, and Tay (1998).
 In this section, we propose and evaluate moment-based calibration tests for multi-step-ahead censored density forecasts.
-These tests develop those of Knüppel (2015) and allow for the serial correlation of the PITS that is expected when multi-step-ahead density forecasting.
+These tests develop those of Knüppel (2015) and allow for the serial correlation of the PITs expected when multi-step-ahead density forecasting.
 We emphasize how these tests can be placed within the framework of Rossi and Sekhposyan (2019), and thereby, in the situations described therein, can accommodate parameter estimation error under the null hypothesis of correct calibration.
 Henceforth, we abstract from issues associated with estimation error for the parameters of the forecasting model.
-In our applications, the underlying models and parameters used by the MPC and FRB are unknown (certainly to outsiders).
+In our applications, the underlying models and their parameters used by the MPC and FRB are unknown (certainly to outsiders).

-The point of departure when evaluating censored density forecasts is to acknowledge that while the PITS should be uniformly distributed within the uncensored region of the density, the PITS need not be uniformly distributed in the censored region.
-Indeed, given that the censored region of the density forecast is not known probabilistically, one cannot compute PITS if and when the outturn falls in the censored region.
-Instead, what is required for a well-calibrated censored density forecast is that, as for an interval forecast (cf. Christoffersen (1998)), the frequency of outturns in the censored region should equal the nominal size, α .
+The point of departure when evaluating censored density forecasts is to acknowledge that while the PITs should be uniformly distributed within the uncensored region of the density, when an outturn falls in the censored region the PITs are defined only within an interval given that the censored region of the density forecast is not known probabilistically.
+But for a well-calibrated censored density forecast, as for an interval forecast (cf. Christoffersen (1998)), the frequency of outturns in the censored region should equal the nominal size, α .
 Subject to satisfying such a coverage condition, one cannot discriminate between competing censored density forecasts in the censored region.